mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 129 - Structural Optimizations/readme.md

 This is a semantic smell.

-We might find the code is harder to read.
+We might find the code harder to read.

 # Tags